Use of UK terror law to detain reporter's partner 'a disgrace'

 Schedule 7 has been under official review, with a public consultation published in July showing that 71 percent of respondents thought the detention time-limit of nine hours was excessive.
 The government plans to reduce it to six hours.

-(Additional reporting by Michael Holden and William James and Belinda Goldsmith; Editing by Pravin Char)
+(Additional reporting by Michael Holden and William James; Editing by Pravin Char)